State-Space Constraints Can Improve the Generalisation of the Differentiable Neural Computer to Input Sequences With Unseen Length: Approaches

-As an alternative to the compression of the state-space via the network architecture, state-space regularization penalizes distances between states that are already spatially close.
-It thus encourages revisiting of states and loops.
-We implemented state-space regularization by adding a regularization term to the loss function:
+The state-space regularisation penalised distances between nearby states.
+We implemented state-space regularisation by adding a regularisation term to the loss function:

-where $N$ is the batch size, $\mathcal{L}^i$ is either the mean square error (mse) or cross-entropy loss of the $i$-th training sample, $\mathcal{L}_{state}^i$ is the additional state-space regularization term, and $\alpha$ is a weighting coefficient.
-First, we calculated the cosine similarity between every cell state pair of the $i$-th training sample:
+where $B$ is the batch size, $\mathcal{L}^i$ is either the mean square error (mse) or cross-entropy loss of the $i$-th training sample, $\mathcal{L}_{state}^i$ is the additional state-space regularisation term, and $\lambda$ is a weighting coefficient.
+First, the cosine similarity was calculated between every cell state pair of the $i$-th training sample: